 How much can you expose to a customer?
 The MORE Credit Limit calculation

-MORE Credit Limit: what is the Credit Limit and how to obtain it on s-peek.
+What is the Credit Limit and how its calculated on s-peek.

 • Invoice analysis;